+So my page and my channels are still relatively new.
+I’ve been actively posting for about 4 or 5 weeks now, and I got my first hater!
+So I’m very excited.
 One of my recent posts, designed to be motivational, saying, “You have to be willing to be bad at something long enough to become good at it”, got dozens of likes and shares and I received several positive messages, which is great, if it helped those people in any way whatsoever throughout their day, that’s amazing.

 But I have noticed increasingly, as the page attracts new followers, there’s often an angry face icon, I’m starting to get messages like, “who cares”, “nobody asked you”, and that particular post even got me a message saying, “fuck off”.
 So I was super excited to get my first hater!

 I follow Grant Cardone, and he famously stated that, “If no one hates what you’re doing, no one knows what you’re doing.”
 So the moral in getting BS messages from positive posts with good intentions, is to keep your head down and to work even harder.
 The fact is, you are never going to please everyone, especially when it comes to the anonymity of the internet.
 You can literally be giving away $1,000,000 to cancer research and people will still crawl out of their hole to say, ‘oh so you don’t care about homeless people or heart disease or why wasn’t it $2,000,000?’
 You know, it happens all the time, you just, you’re never going to please everybody.

 So the fact of the matter is, to all you other business owners and content creators out there, you simply cannot let it bother you.
 Trolls and haters will always exist.
 And what I find most, what I find, I guess, most amusing, is trolls don’t realize when they’re taking the time out of their day to message or comment or post negativity, Facebook and YouTube count it as engagement in your post.